oquaglio/dockerfiles/python/hello-world-python/README.md

 # hello-world

-A web server using flask.
+A REST API web server using flask.

 ## python:alpine3.10